DigitalGoldRush/Module-7-Challenge/README.md

 ```
 $ pip install notebook
 ```
-### 2. The recommended way to install hvPlot is using the conda command
+### 2. Voila can be installed with the mamba or conda package manager:
   ```
-conda install -c pyviz hvplot
+mamba install -c conda-forge voila
 ```
 ### 3. To install Pandas create a new (Python 3) notebook in Jupyter Notebook and then in the prompt enter:
 ```